 20 Best Indoor Activities for a Rainy Day in Cape Town

-Last Updated on May 6, 2024 by thecapetownblog
+Last Updated on October 6, 2024 by Hannah Stephenson

 Since Cape Town is usually so sunny, us locals usually just use the rainy days as an excuse to be lazy and catch up on Netflix!
 And that’s fine if you live here, but if you’re on holiday then that doesn’t really cut it.